 He continues on the theme of modern science in the Quran, and strives to be even sillier.
 He next claims humans only discovered that the moon reflected sunlight 100-200 years ago.
 Er no, that has been known for thousands of years prior to the existence of the Quran.
 The Greek philosopher Thales wrote about the moon reflecting the sun in 585 BC.

 This claim leaves you two choices here …

 Your choice, but either way I don’t think I really care, because once you get to this point then any further analysis is utterly pointless because you already have enough to seriously question the integrity and credibility of Mr Naik.

 What follows is more of the same, for example he claims the Quran describes the earth of spherical, but it does not, it actually describes the world as flat, or the claim that the Quran describes an expanding universe or … well you get the idea.
 It might indeed fool some, but do some analyse for any of these claims and it rapidly falls apart.

 What About Naik, is he just a harmless crank?

 He is in fact not just a nut, he is also a very dangerous violent individual.
 Not only does he promote silly claims, he also promotes intolerance, violence and murder.

 - He promotes the idea that ex-muslims who criticise islam should be murdered

 - He supports terrorism and openly endorsed Osama Bin laden – for this reason he has been banned from entering the UK and Canada

-He merits attention, not because he promotes daft claims (most beliefs do that), but because he promotes ideas that if embraced cause real harm, and for that reason he deserves the spotlight so that such ideas can not only be ridiculed and mocked, and but also so that he can be clearly seen for the complete immoral violent thug that he really is.
+He merits attention, not because he promotes daft claims (most beliefs do that), but because he promotes ideas that if embraced cause real harm, and for that reason he deserves the spotlight.
+His ideas should be ridiculed and mocked, and he should also be revealed as the violent thug that he really is.